Operation – Annihilate!: Reception

 Zack Handlen of The A.V.
 Club gave the episode a 'B+' rating, describing it as "a little rocky in places" but otherwise praising the alien menace and Nimoy's acting.

-The episode is popular for revealing new facts about Vulcan physiology.
+In 2016, TVLine ranked this as having one of the top twenty moments of Star Trek, noting the terrifying moment when the alien attacks Spock.

+Hollywood.com ranked Operation—Annihilate! at 36 out of the 79 original series episodes.

+In popular culture

 Galaxie 500, an American alternative rock band, wrote a song about the episode for their 1990 album This Is Our Music.
-The song was titled "Spook", but the band secretly used the title "Spock" since the lyrics referred to Spock's blindness in this episode:
+The song was titled "Spook," but the band secretly used the title "Spock" since the lyrics referred to Spock's blindness in this episode:

-In 2016, TVLine ranked this as having one of the top twenty moments of Star Trek, noting the terrifying moment when the alien attacks Spock.
+Rock band Powerman 5000 sampled Aurelan's line, "They came...
+Things...!
+HORRIBLE things!" from this episode for the beginning of their song, "Public Menace, Freak, Human Fly," the first track on their Mega!!
+Kung Fu Radio album.